YARC-Official/YARG/README.md

    ![](Images/Contributing/unityignore.png)

-7. Ensure all dependencies have been built/restored:
+7. Click on `NuGet` on the top menu bar, then click on `Restore Packages`.
-  - Both of these steps should be performed automatically when Unity starts up, but they can be performend manually if needed.
+   - This should be performed automatically when Unity starts up, but it can be performend manually if needed.
-  - Click on `YARG` on the top menu bar, then click on `Rebuild YARG.Core (Debug)`.
-  - Click on `NuGet` on the top menu bar, then click on `Restore Packages`.
 8. You're ready to go!

 ### Linux